cvharris/etude/README.md

 I made this app while studying for the GMAT to help me generate physical flash cards of my own with complex math latex as well.

-The design of the markdown editor was inspired by [Bear](www.bear-writer.com) which allows inline-editing with superpowers.

 ## Features
 - Create flash cards with markdown and LaTeX
 - Edit cards in place